British Film Institute: Other activities

-The BFI publishes the monthly Sight & Sound magazine, as well as films on Blu-ray, DVD and books.
+The BFI publishes the monthly magazine Sight & Sound, as well as films on Blu-ray, DVD and books.
 It runs the BFI Reuben Library (a free reference library open to the public at BFI Southbank), and maintains the BFI Film & TV Database and Summary of Information on Film and Television (SIFT), which are databases of credits, synopses and other information about film and television productions.
 SIFT has a collection of about 7 million still frames from film and television.
 The BFI has co-produced a number of television series featuring footage from the BFI National Archive, in partnership with the BBC, including The Lost World of Mitchell & Kenyon, The Lost World of Friese-Greene and The Lost World of Tibet.

 The BFI has also produced contemporary artists' moving image work, most notably through the programme of the BFI Gallery, which was located at BFI Southbank from March 2007 to March 2011.
 The programme of the gallery resulted in several new commissions by leading artists, including projects which engaged directly with the BFI National Archive, among which are Patrick Keiller's 'The City of the Future', Iain Forsyth and Jane Pollard's 'RadioMania: An Abandoned Work' and Deimantas Narkevicious' 'Into the Unknown'.
-The Gallery also initiated projects by film-makers such as Michael Snow, Apichatpong Weerasethakul, Jane and Louise Wilson and John Akomfrah.
+The Gallery also initiated projects by filmmakers such as Michael Snow, Apichatpong Weerasethakul, Jane and Louise Wilson and John Akomfrah.

-The BFI also operates a streaming service called BFI Player.
+The BFI also operates a streaming service, BFI Player.
 This streaming service offers a variety of niche and art films.